-To qualify as a genuine business expense and therefore be claimed as a tax deduction, the expense must be incurred wholly, exclusively and necessarily in performing the duties of an assignment.
+To qualify as a genuine business expense, the expense must be incurred wholly, exclusively and necessarily in performing the duties of an assignment.

 Travel costs can be claimed for all business related travel, including travel between various site locations.
 You may also be able to claim the cost of travel between your home and the site location, subject to site based rules.
 Travel costs can include; Public transport fares, Taxis fares, Air travel fares, Mileage, Car hire and incidental expenses such as toll fees, congestion charges and car parking.